silverstripe-archive/silverstripe-personalisation/README.md

  * DefaultContextProvider - a class that can pro

 The module is built to a set of principles:
- *	Core components are identified, and each has an interface to support multiple implementations.
+ *	Core components have interfaces, so that different components can be replaced if required.
+ *	Default implementations of these interfaces are provided so
  *	Wherever possible, data and state is provisioned on-demand to minimise overhead.
  *	The set of state that is known about the user is derived from each request.